nicolaNovello/Iterative-Intelligent-Sampling/README.md

 ---

-## References and Acknowledgments
+## 📝 References

-If you use your code for your research, please cite our paper:
+If you use the code for your research, please cite our paper:
 ```
 @article{novello2024recurrent,
   title={Recurrent DQN for radio fingerprinting with constrained measurements collection},